SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

    This command is sourced from the Angular [Update Guide](https://angular.dev/update-guide?v=19.0-20.0&l=3) for updating from version 19 to version 20.

-2. While you are updating to Angular 20, run the migration to replace old builders located under `@angular-devkit/build-angular` with new builders located under `@angular/build`.
+2. During the update to Angular 20, when you are asked if you want to "migrate application projects to the new build system" (which is to say, replace old builders located under `@angular-devkit/build-angular` with new builders located under `@angular/build`), run this migration.

+   If you choose not to run the migration at this step, you will again have the option to run it during the update to Angular 21.

    The option to run this migration appears as follows: